Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop: Acknowlegements

 \section{Acknowlegements}

-The authors would like to thank the GSK AI team for providing access to their GPU cluster, Michael Sutcliffe, Matthew Allen, Thomas Roddick and Peter Fisher for useful technical discussions, and the GSK TDI team for project sponsorship.
+The authors would like to thank the GSK AI team for providing access to their GPU cluster, Michael Sutcliffe, Thomas Roddick, Matthew Allen and Peter Fisher for useful technical discussions, and the GSK TDI group for project sponsorship.

 \newcolumntype{?}{!{\vrule width 1pt}}

 \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}} \scalefactorqual{0.085} \spacerqual{3mm}